adams-charleen/nyt_deep_learning/README.md

 - **Interactive Plot**: I used `plotly.express` and `plotly.graph_objects` to create an interactive scatter plot with a subplot showing mention proportions, including hover tooltips and statistical annotations.
   - **Tool**: `plotly.express` and `plotly.graph_objects` enable interactive visualizations with hover effects and subplots.
   - **Tool**: `plotly.subplots.make_subplots` supports multi-panel layouts.

-This methodology leverages cutting-edge NLP and machine learning to provide a rigorous analysis of media coverage, offering actionable insights into content and sentiment trends.